bhk/scam/reference.md

 String literals are enclosed in double quote characters (`"`).

 The sequences `\n` and `\t` represent newline and tab.
-Use a backslash `\` to escape another blackslash or a double quote.
+Use a backslash `\` to escape another backslash or a double quote.
 String literals *may* contain embedded (unquoted) newlines (except in the REPL).

     "abc"